 ||Availability||Available to all students

 This course is designed to allow students to make connections between chemistry and the social and industrial worlds it is an integral part of.
-The lectures have the four main themes; elements, the chemical composition and processes occurring in our environment, pollution and remediation strategies and toxicology.
-The course also has a large laboratory component, which will expose students to many of the techniques used in industrial analytical laboratories.
+The lectures have three main themes; the chemical environment, the pollution of that environment with resultant toxicology issues, and how we as scientists can make the chemical industry more sustainable in the 21st Century.
+The course also has a large laboratory component which will expose students to many of the techniques used in industrial analytical laboratories.